FerrariAndrea/next13-fetch-cache-issue-template/README.md

 - cd backend
 - yarn install
+- cd ..
 - cd my-app
 - yarn install

 ## RUN TEST USE-CASE

-- cd backend
+- open a new terminal inside the backend folder
 - node server.js
-- cd my-app
+- open a new terminal inside my-app folder
 - yarn build

 ## SETTINGS, how to switch between different use-case

 - you should not change the backend
-- in order to change the use-case, you should only change that file: 'my-app\app\config.js'
+- in order to change the use-case, you should only change the file: 'my-app\app\config.js'

 - TEST_PAGE_COUNT --> How many pages to build
 - BASE_SIZE --> The JSON response payload size